Shuttle/Shuttle.Hopper/README.md

 # Documentation

-Please visit the [Shuttle.Hopper documentation](https://www.pendel.co.za/shuttle-Hopper/home.html) for more information.
+Please visit the [Shuttle.Hopper documentation](https://www.pendel.co.za/shuttle-hopper/home.html) for more information.

 # Getting Started

 Start a new **Console Application** project.
 We'll need to install one of the support transport implementations.
-For this example we'll use `Shuttle.Hopper.AzureStorageTransports` which can be hosted locally using [Azurite](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio%2Cblob-storage):
+For this example we'll use `Shuttle.Hopper.AzureStorageQueues` which can be hosted locally using [Azurite](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio%2Cblob-storage):

 ```
-PM> Install-Package Shuttle.Hopper.AzureStorageTransports
+PM> Install-Package Shuttle.Hopper.AzureStorageQueues
 ```

 We'll also make use of the [.NET generic host](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host):